isam007/Travel-Experts/README.md

   ## added images to packages
   ## added code to format dates on packages
   ## added html and css extensions and fixed the app.js file to shorten the code
+  ## changed most of the hard coded px sizes to view related, to add greater responsiveness.